-Catherine Rae Pasquarelli
+Catherine Pasquarelli

 My sculptures and the paintings that evolve from them depict environments that identify with their inhabitants, capturing their loneliness and deterioration in a seemingly abandoned place.
 They maintain a subtle human quality: a light on inside, a ladder, a rope.
 They hold ghosts of memories, conversations, and portraits within them.
 These are places inhabited by people with a sentimentality for heirlooms and a reverence for history, custom and tradition.
 Driven by fear, they have a tendency toward isolation and a resistance to change.
 They seek to preserve an idealized version of small town life, clinging to something that never truly existed as their world crumbles into something unrecognizable.